 If you need to speak with an insurance adjuster after an accident or injury, contact a lawyer first.
-At Helton, Cody & Associates, PLLC, we have years of experience dealing with insurance companies.
+At Law Office of Lyndon R. Helton, PLLC, we have years of experience dealing with insurance companies.
 Our founding attorney, Lyndon R. Helton, knows the tactics insurance companies will use to get out of paying a claim because he used to work as an insurance defense attorney years ago.
 His knowledge gives him an advantage when dealing with insurance adjusters.

 Insurance adjusters are professionals who are trained in insurance law.
 Once they learn of your injury, they will open a “claim file,” which is then audited by the adjuster’s supervisors to determine whether they are paying out too much on claims.

 During the interview when they call you, the adjuster may seem very nice, but don’t let that fool you.
 An adjuster’s job is to protect the insurance company from expense.
 He or she will try to get you to say things that seem harmless, but may be used against you to deny what you are lawfully owed.